arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Add "NextQuestionWhenTerminated" test.
 Chose an Exception.
 Change method names in "IsOnPlace" and "NextQuestion".
 Use simple collection like List<> or Queue<>.

-## Retry Add New Requirement
-Now handle History Category is one line change.
-But the board was full, so we need to understand where place this new questions, so talk with business.
-The responses could be many, replace a old one with new, change distribution algorithm, doesn't add History anymore.
-In this case replace "Science" with "History".
-Golden Master test break, it's ok.
-QuestionnaireCharacterization tests break, it isn't ok.
-Revert and fix test.

 ## Get Feedback from QuestionDeck tests
 Are tests good?
 No, they are Characterization tests.